 PAD of MDSP identifies specific measures to ensure good governance and minimize fraud and corruption risks of the project.
 The specified measures of GAAP is subject to adjustment as necessary during project implementation.
-The update status of compliance of GAAP indicators as of end of the year 2022, have been monitored by LGED in cooperation with the independent M&E Consultants that is presented in Annex 5.
+The update status of compliance of GAAP indicators as of end of the quarter: April-June, 2022, has been monitored by the M&E Consultants in support of LGED which is presented in Annex 5.